Average But Inspired

 How to Make Air Dry Clay Keychains

-Let me start off by saying this project was really fun!
-I did it with my kids one afternoon, and they were SO excited to be using some of my craft supplies.
-I could definitely see this being an awesome project to make with older kids as a camp or scouting activity.
-They would love it!
+I did this project with my kids one afternoon, and they were SO excited to be using some of my craft supplies.
+This would be an awesome project to make with older kids as a camp or scouting activity.

 Air dry clay keychains are a super fun and easy project!
 Get the full supply list and tutorial in this post!